Fault Attacks on ML-based Quantum Control and Error Correction: Abstract

 \section{Abstract}

-Machine-learning (ML) classifiers are increasingly used in quantum computing systems to improve multi-qubit readout discrimination and to mitigate correlated readout errors.
-These ML classifiers are an integral component of today's quantum computer's control and readout stacks.
-This paper is the first to analyze the susceptibility of such ML classifiers to physical fault-injection which can result in generation of incorrect readout results from quantum computers.
-The study targets 5-qubit (thus 32-class) readout error-correction model.
-Using the ChipWhisperer Husky for physical voltage glitching, this work leverages an automated algorithm for scanning the fault injection parameter search space to find various successful faults in all the layers of the target ML model.
-Across repeated trials, this work finds that fault susceptibility is strongly layer-dependent: early-layers demonstrate higher rates of misprediction when faults are triggered in them, whereas later layers have smaller misprediction rates.
-This work further characterizes the resulting readout failures at the bitstring level using Hamming-distance and per-bit flip statistics, showing that single-shot glitches can induce structured readout corruption rather than purely random noise.
-These results motivate treating ML-based quantum computer readout and readout correction as a security-critical component of quantum systems and highlight the need for lightweight, deployment-friendly fault detection and redundancy mechanisms in the quantum computer readout pipelines.
+Machine-learning (ML) models are increasingly used in quantum computing systems to discriminate multi-qubit readouts, mitigate correlated readout errors, and decode quantum error-correcting codes, making them an integral component of today's quantum computer control and readout stacks.
+This paper is the first to analyze the susceptibility of such ML models to physical fault injection, which can cause quantum computers to return incorrect results or perform wrong error correction operation.
+This work studies two representative architectures: (i)~a fully connected neural network for 5-qubit (32-class) readout error correction (HERQULES), and (ii)~a convolutional neural network used as a Deep~Q-learning (Deep Q) decoder for the distance-5 Surface Code.
+Using the ChipWhisperer Husky for voltage glitching together with automated search over the fault parameter space, this work localizes successful fault settings to specific layers of each target ML model.
+On the HERQULES model, fault susceptibility is strongly layer-dependent: early layers exhibit higher misprediction rates than later layers.
+On the Deep~Q decoder, a single trigger-aligned voltage glitch in either the first convolutional layer or the final fully connected output layer reduces decoding accuracy from $100\%$ to as low as $21.57\%$.
+We further characterize the resulting failures at the bitstring level using Hamming-distance and per-bit flip statistics, showing that single-shot glitches can induce structured corruption rather than purely random noise.
+These results motivate treating ML-based quantum readout and error-correction decoding as security-critical components, and highlight the need for lightweight fault-detection and redundancy mechanisms in quantum computing~pipelines.